How founders can overcome global supply chain issues and inventory shortages

 To remain flexible and resilient despite these challenges, here are some possible strategies to keep your customers loyal and prevent further business disruptions.

-9 ways to keep customers happy despite stockouts
+9 ways to keep customers happy despite supply chain stockouts

 Take ownership of shipping delays and communicate inventory backlogs